markhenrick/recreational/README.md

 TODO: Put a star completion table here.
 Ideally automatically updated by an Action

+The actual execution of the challenges is done via automated tests, affirmed via Github Actions.
+There are no plain executables or entry points

 I also did the 2017 event live, though never finished, and got 29 stars.
 I don't still have the source but I recall using both Haskell and Python